-In the classroom and in co-curricular programs, students of diverse nationalities and cultures learn what it means to be a citizen of the world: a self-reliant, creative, and critical thinker who serves others as a leader for positive social change.
-Hence, we expect students at HNU to be thoroughly engaged in and committed to developing their full potential through academic and experiential learning opportunities.
+In the classroom and through co-curricular and experiential learning programs, students of diverse nationalities and cultures learn what it means to be a citizen of the world: a self-reliant, creative, and critical thinker who serves others as a leader for positive social change.
+Hence, we expect students at HNU to be thoroughly engaged in and committed to developing their full potential.